apache/spark/docs/streaming-programming-guide.md

   </tr>
 </table>

+### With Kafka Direct API
+{:.no_toc}
+In Spark 1.3, we have introduced a new Kafka Direct API, which can ensure that all the Kafka data is received by Spark Streaming exactly once.
+Along with this, if you implement exactly-once output operation, you can achieve end-to-end exactly-once guarantees.
+This approach (experimental as of Spark 1.3) is further discussed in the [Kafka Integration Guide](streaming-kafka-integration.html).

 ## Semantics of output operations
 {:.no_toc}
-Since all data is modeled as RDDs with their lineage of deterministic operations, any recomputation always leads to the same result.
-As a result, all DStream transformations are guaranteed to have _exactly-once_ semantics.
-That is, the final transformed result will be same even if there were was a worker node failure.
-However, output operations (like `foreachRDD`) have _at-least once_ semantics, that is, the transformed data may get written to an external entity more than once in the event of a worker failure.
-While this is acceptable for saving to HDFS using the `saveAs***Files` operations (as the file will simply get over-written by the same data), additional transactions-like mechanisms may be necessary to achieve exactly-once semantics for output operations.
+Output operations (like `foreachRDD`) have _at-least once_ semantics, that is, the transformed data may get written to an external entity more than once in the event of a worker failure.
+While this is acceptable for saving to file systems using the `saveAs***Files` operations (as the file will simply get overwritten with the same data), additional effort may be necessary to achieve exactly-once semantics.
+There are two approaches.

+- *Idempotent updates*: Multiple attempts always write the same data.
+For example, `saveAs***Files` always writes the same data to the generated files.

+- *Transactional updates*: All updates are made transactionally so that updates are made exactly once atomically.
+One way to do this would be the following.

+    - Use the batch time (available in `foreachRDD`) and the partition index of the transformed RDD to create an identifier.
+This identifier uniquely identifies a blob data in the streaming application.
+    - Update external system with this blob transactionally (that is, exactly once, atomically) using the identifier.
+That is, if the identifier is not already committed, commit the partition data and the identifier atomically.
+Else if this was already committed, skip the update.

 ***************************************************************************************************